douglasselias/2d-platformer-engine/README.md

 # raylib-template

-- Physics for tiles
 - Player movement
+  - Jump Buffer
+  - Coyote time
   - Variable jump height
-  - Coyote time
+  - Air acc
-- Black bars
+  - Bugs
+    - The player snap to floor above when the it hit the ceiling of the platform.
+It needs to check if the x velocity (sideways).
+    - Collision with walls does not work.
+- Black bars (On NX it would not make sense since this is rendered at the same resolution of the NX system.
+Do it in a way that is easy to toggle this behavior)
-- Rewind
+- Rewind (Would local multiplayer rewind be an interesting game behavior?)

-acc = 10
-max speed 20
-decc = 30

-jump height 4
-down gravity 3.7
-duration 3.2

 jump cutoff 4.2
 air acc 10